The 'definitive' Terminating and Non-Terminating errors in PowerShell.

 which called it both continue normally, with three and four receiving 2 and

 any subsequent value(s).
-All the end
+All the end blocks run to complete the process.

 Later I’ll refer back to this “write message and carry on” behaviour as “a”.